Wednesday, September 16, 2009

 [I would add to this truthful observation that the contempt of the symbols, the archetypes themselves, is evoked from the incorrect and arrogant attitude of calcified fundamentalisms--religious, political, and more--which insist on the "dead weight of worn out traditions."
 Jung warningly pointed out that we get back from the Unconscious the attitude that we give It.
 The archetypes can, will and do revolt against human hubris (inflated unconscious identity with an archetype) and unleash personal and collective whirlwinds upon one and many.
 Archetypes are not "dead weight" nor dead even in the traditions.
 That which make the traditions dead is human fundamentalism, reification, concretism, "the fallacy of misplaced concreteness" (Alfred North Whitehead's astute and clinical diagnosis) where one mistakes one's model for reality, in this case one's institution/religious tradition is mistaken for, nay, insisted upon being the Thing Itself, God, THE one and only authentic expression/incarnation of the Sacred Dimension.
 There are sins the fundamentalists haven't even thought of yet--real ones!-- that of fundamentalism itself which is the reduction of symbols, living vibrant energy portals leading into archetypal dimensions, to concrete signs.
 Reductivism (signs) serves in science and many disciplines but not at all in the realm of myth, religion and depth psychology.
 For those thoughtful readers who are interested I highly recommend a good and thorough study and practical understanding of these two prevalent fallacies, concretistic and reductive, which can be found clearly explicated in Edward F. Edinger's Ego and Archetype, Individuation and the Religious Function of the Psyche, Penguin Books, 1972, pgs.
 110-117 (and the rest of the chapter, for that matter).

-On the other hand, postmodernism has no respect for traditions, another form of hubris which infuriates the archetypal psyche.
-And yet the above observation is also true, a counter-balance to the barnacled piers/peers of traditions who worship the structure and not that which created and enlivens, or once did, those structures.
+On the other hand, at first glance (but one does NOT glance and grock postmodernism) my impression was that it has no respect for traditions, another form of hubris which infuriates the archetypal psyche.
+BUT with further study, postmodernism is attempting at another level to preserve and enhance that which is inherent in language, meaning, but such that it is beyond the words but resonates some sense , And yet the above observation is also true, a counter-balance to the barnacled piers/peers of traditions who worship the structure and not that which created and enlivens, or once did, those structures.
 The surgically insightful Zen admonishment of "making sure that when one is pointing a finger at the moon that one does not mistake the finger for the moon" speaks directly to all this. -- Warren Falcon]

 sin, its repercussions and redemptions, integrations and transformations.
 The sacred dimension seeks descent into matter and not the opposite, escape into transcendence.
 I also attempt to introduce the reader to Edward Edinger's insightful dream and explanation of the basic value of protoplasm, its transpersonal purpose in humans-as-protoplasm which via consciousness can see through its basic lusts and concupiscence, what historically has been called sin, into the archetypal world.